plesk/agent360/README.md

 wget -O /etc/agent360.ini https://monitoring.platform360.io/agent360.ini
 ```

-You can find your USERTOKEN on the settings page (https://monitoring.platform360.io/settings/overview).
+You can find your USERTOKEN on the servers page (https://monitoring.platform360.io/servers/overview) by clicking the "Add server" button.
 You need this to generate a serverid.

 ```
 agent360 hello USERTOKEN /etc/agent360-token.ini